 The number of adult Australians who report being lactose intolerant rose risen by 240,000 people to 4% of the overall population, from 2011 to late 2015.
 This increase was almost entirely made up of women.
-Unfortunately, it is hard to tell how many are diagnosed by a health care professional.
-This rise in self-diagnosis could be due to increased awareness and diagnostic measures or it may be the result of increased reliance on online information for symptoms.
+This could partly be because women are more likely to investigate their symptoms further and look for a cause.

-In a review that looked at 16 studies, 11 showed that full-fat dairy was associated with reduced obesity, with none finding such an effect for low-fat dairy.
+In a review that looked at 16 studies, 11 showed that full-fat dairy was associated with reduced obesity.
+None of these studies involved such an effect for low-fat dairy.
 Although it is still worth acknowledging the theoretical side of things in that a calorie deficit is required for weight loss and low-fat dairy is typically lower in calories.

 Research has also found that people with higher levels of different by-products of full-fat dairy have, on average, a 46% lower risk of getting diabetes than those with lower levels.

 Despite being lower in kilojoules, there is currently no compelling human evidence to prove that people who eat low-fat dairy are healthier than those who eat full-fat.

 For those looking to lose weight, reduced-fat may be best if it happens to fit into the diet better.
 However, full-cream dairy does have its benefits.
 Fat is required for the absorption of fat-soluble vitamins – A, D, E and K. All of which are found in milk.